 3. Little Tikes Cook N Grow Kitchen

-One issue parents often have when buying a child’s kitchen is getting the perfect height.
+One issue parents often have when buying a child’s cookhouse is getting the perfect height.
 Since kids outgrow things fast, what you buy for your child now may be too short for him in a few months’ time.

 What some parents do is to get bigger toys in the hope that the child will soon grow into the perfect height.
 But it can be heartbreaking seeing your kid struggling to use a toy meant for him or her.

 This problem is even more pronounced if you’re not buying for a single child.
 Or if you’re buying a single playset for multiple kids of different heights.

 That is where you will love the Little Tikes Cook N Grow toyset.
 It is made to grow along with your child.
 It has two height configurations to make sure kids of different ages can use it conveniently.